Mrs Harrison's Class 2023 - 2024

 Reading: Please ensure your child reads every day at home, as this will have an incredible impact on not just their reading ability, but all areas of learning both now and in the future.
 As an absolute minimum, children must read at least 4 times a week as part of their homework, and they must record their reading in their reading diary.
 Please sign their diary at the end of every week (I will do so during their Guided Reading slot during the week).
 If your child needs to take a quiz on their book, they can access this via the Accelerated Reader link towards the bottom of the page.
 Please see the front of your child’s planner for further guidance.

 Homework: please see above for reading homework, all other homework will be sent out on a Friday, ready for collection on the following Wednesday.
 When homework has not been completed, children will lose part of a lunchtime to ensure it is completed, as it is important they get into good habits in readiness for the high school.
+There is an optional Homework Drop-in on a Tuesday lunchtime, should children prefer to complete some of their homework at school.
 You can access the homework via the homework pencil below.

 Some websites to support Maths and English: